 Unfortunately the EuroJackpot results are only televised in the 16 main countries, but you can see the draw take place on Youtube soon after the live draw.
 Of course, you can also see them here at our page.

 In most countries you have 180 days to redeem a EuroJackpot winning ticket however it varies from country to country.
-If you are playing EuroJackpot online your winnings will usually be directly deposited into your account so claiming your winning ticket in time is not an issue.
+If you are betting on EuroJackpot online your winnings will usually be directly deposited into your account so claiming your winning bets in time is not an issue.

 Of course, no matter what system you use, winning the EuroJackpot lottery takes an exceptional amount of good fortune.
 That being said, EuroJackpot has become a favourite choice amongst professional lottery players because of its combination of big jackpots with the best odds of winning.

 Despite the numerous products available online which claim that you can use anything from your star signs to complex computer software to predict the winning lottery numbers there is no scientifically proven method of pre-determining them accurately.
 However, you can improve your chances of winning more money by using simple logic!

 Because a large majority of lotto players choose their lucky numbers based on important calendar dates if you only pick numbers over 31 then you will mathematically improve your chances of winning more money.
 How?
 Because if you do win your chances of sharing the prize are much less than they would be betting days of the month!